piersolenski/skifree.nvim/README.md

 - Ski down the mountain avoiding obstacles
 - 🌲 Trees and 🪨 rocks will fuck you up
 - After 2000m, the 👹 yeti appears
-- Try to ski as far as possible
+- Try to ski as far as possible!

 ## 🕹️ Play the Original